Tips on ways to reduce your carbon footprint at home

 The savings mentioned in the points above may not sound like much per household.

-However, when you consider the number of households in the UK is around 27 million, if only 10% of these households made the savings, it would amount to a huge annual electricity saving.
+However, when you consider the number of households in the UK is around 27 million, if only 10% of these households made the savings, it would amount to a substantially large annual electricity saving.

-Although the government have two schemes which can help you financially to install renewable systems, it should not entirely be up to the governments to make the required changes to meet global carbon emissions.
+The government have two schemes which can help you financially when installing renewable systems, however it should not entirely be up to the governments to make the required changes to meet global carbon emissions.

 Renewable Heat Incentive (RHI)